globalcoffeeplatform/CoffeeDataStandard/docs/source/explanation.rst

 Apply pesticide or kill pests only after identifying the pest and only at the best time in the pest’s life cycle to permanently reduce its population

-.. todo:: Show sample JSON of #/definitions/yesNo
+See :ref:`definitions_yesno`

 3.4.4.2 useOfBannedPesticides
 *****************************
 Use of banned or hazardous pesticides on the farm

 Banned or hazardous pesticides* will be based on the WHO Ia and Ib lists.
 COSA suggests that over time it will be useful to understand the types and/ or individual banned pesticides being used so that research bodies can develop varietals or take other actions that help prevent the need for their use in the field.
 This approach does not address the proper disposal of pesticide containers.
-*Pesticides include insecticides, fungicides, rodenticides, nematicides, and herbicides.
+Pesticides include insecticides, fungicides, rodenticides, nematicides, and herbicides.

 3.4.5 soilConservation
 ----------------------